Myrtia (Varvaroi), a village… a Museum

 Go hiking in a gorge of unique natural beauty and rare plant and bird species.
 A hike along the gorge of Kounavoi starts from Aitania –just out of Skalani– where you can get off the bus and follow a path of dense vegetation, caves and streams.
 The path leads to Myrtia and the Museum of Kazantzakis.

 *Degree of difficulty: 1, altitude: 305 m.
 This hiking route is suitable for people of all ages and a good level of fitness.

 Hikers can take a break and enjoy a soft drink or snack before their visit to the Museum.
 Then, they can explore the Museum’s premises and discover the work of the most important Modern Greek writer through manuscripts, rich photographic material, letters and personal objects.
-Their experience at the Museum is enhanced by a twenty-minute audio-visual presentation which is available in 9 languages (Greek, English, French, German, Dutch, Russian, Chinese, Polish and Spanish).
+Their experience at the Museum is enhanced by a twenty-minute audio-visual presentation which is available in eleven languages: Greek, Chinese, Dutch, English, French, German, Italian, Korean, Polish, Russian, and Spanish.